-The Office of Accessibility Resources and Accommodations (ARA) assists students with documented differential levels of abilities.
+The Office of Accessibility Resources and Accommodations (ARA) assists students with documented disabilities.
 Our services are individualized to meet the needs of SVSU students and are based on an interview and appropriate documentation.
 There is no program that requires special admission and there are no fees for services.
-Students are encouraged to self-identify as soon as accepted for admission so that documentation can be collected in a timely manner.
+Students are encouraged to self-identify as soon being admitted so that documentation can be collected and submitted in a timely manner.

 Step One: Register With the Office of Accessibility Resources and Accommodations

-- Deliver the appropriate ARA provided form for completion to the health provider.
+- Deliver the appropriate documentation form to your the health provider for completion (see below).